Xbox Series S confirmed by controller packaging

 It's the latest, and certainly most concrete, in a long line of leaks when it comes to another Xbox Series console.
 It's long been rumoured that Microsoft had a digital-only alternative to the Xbox Series X, with a recent report stating that references to Lockhart had been found in Window's OS Code.
 Like the PS5 All-Digital Edition, another rumour about the Xbox Series S is that it will be cheaper, potentially half the price of the Xbox Series X.

-For more Xbox news, check out our round-up of the biggest upcoming Xbox Series X games.
+For more Xbox news, check out our round-up of the biggest upcoming Xbox Series X games and make sure you keep up with the best Xbox Series X price and bundles.

-Note: Update: We'll be waiting a little longer for an Xbox Series S announcement.
-A Microsoft spokesperson has said in a statement to GamesRadar about the potential console: "We have a lot in store for Xbox in 2020 and can’t wait to share with you.
-However, we have nothing to announce at this time.”